Search results for

 In late 2021, the Pixel 6 seemed to promise a significant boost to the charging speeds of Google’s phones, boasting a 30W charger requirement compared to the sluggish 18W from previous years.
 However, our testing of the Pixel 6’s charging revealed that the company wasn’t entirely honest in its representation, with the Pixel 6 capped at 21W and the 6 Pro handing in 23W of peak power.
 Fine, but hardly the more competitive power levels that the marketing materials initially promised.

-One year later, the charging messaging for the Pixel 7 series didn’t change.
+A year later, the charging messaging for the Pixel 7 series didn’t change.
 Google still recommended picking up its 30W charger for its new phones, which you must buy separately as the brand no longer includes a charger in the box.
 However, the fine print notes that actual charging power requirements remain at 21W and 23W for the Pixel 7 and 7 Pro, respectively.
 The requirement is even lower for the Pixel 7a — just 18W.
 Once again, the 30W plug requirement is seemingly overkill, and lower power alternatives will achieve the same results.
-It’s all a bit confusing if you want to pick the correct charger for your new phone.
+It’s all a bit confusing if you want to pick the correct charger for your Pixel phone.

 We’ve taken Google’s latest handsets down to our lab to get to grips with exactly what you need to fast charge the Pixel 7 series.